veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 VAT calculations were appearing **too early in the cart flow**.
 As users added more items, the displayed total rose significantly, which might discourage them.
 We considered moving VAT calculations closer to the payment step to present a more approachable total earlier in the process.

+##### Dark Theme vs. Light Theme

+Based on research, we applied EyeEm’s dark theme to the Cart Page, along with the top navigation, to **maintain visual consistency** and keep users feeling connected to the platform.
+A light theme at this stage could have disrupted the flow, making users feel like they were leaving the page.

 #### Authentication for logged out users

 <a href="images/eyeem-ux-auth.png" class="lightbox">